ZackTanCZ/What_is_OCR/EasyOCR_ReadME.md

     - Exp Group -  Non-Equal Variance (use Welch t-Test)
       - Conclusion: Non-Equal mean between groups (average xp/hr ***differs***)

-  💡There is no need to compare SF144 vs. SF158 as it follows that SF158 is superior to SF150 which is superior to SF144
+  💡There is no need to compare SF144 vs. SF158 as it follows that SF158 is superior to SF150, which is superior to SF144
 </details>

 <details>
-  <summary>One Way Kruskal-Wallis H Test</summary>
+  <summary>Testing of Three Groups</summary>

   - Used to compare the means between ***Three or more*** groups
   - ANOVA (parametric) & Kruskal Wallis Test (Non-parametric)